 Irrigation tubing is available in various sizes, however, for the majority of systems, providing the water supply is within a few feet of the irrigation area the size of the tube does not matter ¼ , ¾ , ½ are all good sizes, microtubing is also useful.

 A larger tube is best for installing a line of emitters to irrigate rows of plants whilst the small is better for supplying individual plants.
 A larger tube may be required if the water supply and irrigation area are more than ten feet away, however, it is best to keep the distance short to avoid any problems.

 A tube cutting tool is a must-have as it makes cuts quickly, and provides a neat level cut that is essential in joining pipes without leaks.

 The distance that water will travel along the tube depends on the pressure exerted by the amount of water that is in the tank and how high the tank is above to irrigation area.
-The length of pipe is also a factor.
+The length of the pipe is also a factor.

 In general terms, it is best not to assemble the pipes too long better run three or four separate pipes, this also allows for better control.

 The supply pipe to the irrigation are can be buried if required, especially if this supply route will not vary too much.
 The irrigation pipe can also be covered with soil if preferred whilst the drips are usually best to keep above the soil.